Skip links

 Contact Our Las Vegas Doctor DUI Attorney Today

 If you’re facing DUI charges as a doctor in Las Vegas, there’s a good possibility that you’ll be charged with serious penalties if convicted.
 It’s natural to be intimidated by the legal system and the unknown factors in your case.
 You’re likely confused about your options, and concerned for your future.
-If you have been arrested for a DUI/DUID or any criminal matter, contact the Spartacus Law Firm today for a free consultation 702-660-1234.
+If you have been arrested for a DUI/DUID or any criminal matter, contact the Spartacus Law Firm today for a consultation 702-660-1234.

 HOME